Teradata/kylo/README.md

 For support, questions can be asked on the [Google Groups group](https://groups.google.com/forum/#!forum/kylo-community).

-There is also the #kylo IRC channel on irc.freenode.net.

 ## Code Structure

 The layout of code in the following subtrees follows particular reasoning described below: